 In truth, I had another question, about how much of what she said and hinted to me was a lie, and how much was sincere.
 But that was a lame one, basically just begging for some reassurance.
 She’d lie of course.

-“OK, I will answer all of the questions that you so eloquently posed.”
+“OK, don’t sweat, I will answer all of your questions, if you insist.”

 She actually smiled.
 That didn’t have any effect on me whatsoever.
 Well, maybe a little…

 And then she told me the most fascinating story I heard, well, at least since the alien story and the terrorist plot story the day before.